dmi391/py-gdb-api_demo/README.md

 Using Python GDB API allows to expand GDB opportunities.
 Python GDB API allows to create Python script for GDB.
 Also it is possible to implement custom GDB-commands.
 It can be used to automate work with GDB.
 [GDB doc: 23.2 Extending gdb using Python]
+Submodule /modules/ contains custom GDB-commands and custom GDB-functions.
 These ideas can be used for launch automation, test automation and other.
 Details in the Wiki.

 ## Quick start